-As of the most recent census compiled in 2020, millennials are counted as 72.1 million Americans.
-That number surpasses the number of Baby Boomers making millennials the generation with the largest number of people in the United States.
-In fact, there are an estimated 1.8 billion millennials worldwide.
+As of the most recent census compiled in 2020, 72.1 million Americans are millennials, which surpasses the number of Baby Boomers, making millennials the generation with the largest number of people in the United States.
+There are an estimated 1.8 billion millennials worldwide.

 For a long time, millennial homeownership lagged behind that of their elders.
-In some markets, the gap was extremely wide and highly concerning.
-However, a recent spate of buying has started to close the gap between millennials and other generations in terms of homeownership.
+In some markets, the gap was wide and highly concerning.
+However, a recent spate of buying has started to close the gap between millennials and other generations regarding homeownership.

 Despite the promising numbers, 52.1% of millennials still do not own their own homes.
-That means over half of millennials are still locked out of one of the most trusted methods of building wealth.
-The 52.1% of millennials that have not purchased a home are either renting or living with friends and family.
+Over half of millennials are still locked out of one of the most trusted methods of building wealth.
+The 52.1% of millennials who have not purchased a home are either renting or living with friends and family.

-Well over 50% of the older generations own their own homes meaning millennials are still behind and looking to increase their share of the home market even further.
+Well over 50% of the older generations own their own homes, and millennials are still behind and looking to increase their share of the home market even further.

 The Latest Trends In Millennial Home Buying

-The COVID-19 pandemic pushed more millennials into buying homes than ever before and more are considering buying in the short term.
+The COVID-19 pandemic pushed more millennials into buying homes than ever before, and more are considering buying in the short term.
 The only thing holding them back is a lack of supply in the market.
-As demand continues to soar for low to moderately priced homes, millennials are facing a stiff headwind in the market.
-Prices continue to rise around the country slimming the prospects of easy house buys for the remaining millennials looking on the market.
+As demand continues to soar for moderately priced homes, millennials are facing a stiff headwind in the market.
+Prices continue to rise around the country, which reduces the prospects of easy house buys for the remaining millennials looking on the market.

-Another factor that is likely to weigh on the mortgage market in the long term is the fact that the Federal Reserve is looking to raise interest rates.
-Interest rates have hovered around historic lows since the 2008 financial crisis and the pandemic has kept rates low.
-Low interest rates at the federal level translate to low interest rates for the consumer.
-If the projected rate hikes go into effect in the next year or two it will gradually raise mortgage rates which will help to slow the demand in the market.
+Another factor that is likely to weigh on the mortgage market in the long term is the fact that the Federal Reserve is raising interest rates.
+Interest rates have hovered around historic lows since the 2008 financial crisis, and the pandemic has kept rates low.
+Lower interest rates at the federal level translate to low-interest rates for the consumer.
+If the projected rate hikes go into effect in the next year or two, it will cause mortgage rates to rise, which will help decrease the demand in the market.